We will be operating on a 90-minute delay. Classes will begin at 9:45 a.m. and the school building will open at 9:15 a.m. Please drive safely!

 Will Cincinnati Classical Academy charge tuition?

 No. Cincinnati Classical Academy will be tuition-free, just like traditional public schools.
+CLASSICAL charges an annual Student Book Fee as well as the purchase of school uniforms.
 The majority of funding for school operations will be provided by the State of Ohio, although at a lower rate than for non-charter public schools.
 Grants, philanthropy, and private donations are needed to bridge the gap.

 What is the Hillsdale K-12 Initiative?